FrankHossfeld/gwt-modules-bom/README.md

 ## Dependency Matrix

-This is a list of modules and the dependencies to other moules:
+This is a list of modules and the dependencies:

 | Module                    | Depends on                              |
 |:--------------------------|:----------------------------------------|